cemeyer/msp430-emu-uctf/README.md

 msp430-emu-uctf [![Build Status](https://travis-ci.org/cemeyer/msp430-emu-uctf.png?branch=master)](https://travis-ci.org/cemeyer/msp430-emu-uctf)
 ===================

-This is an msp430-alike emulator for Matasano/Square's #µctf.
+This is an msp430-alike emulator for Matasano/Square's #µctf (Microcorruption).

 What can I do with it?
 ======================

 * Use it to debug or solve Microcorruption puzzles offline
-* Use it to debug or emualate other trivial MSP430 embedded programs (with the same weird register and callgate behavior of Microcorruption...)
+* Use it to debug or emulate other trivial MSP430 embedded programs (with the same weird register and callgate behavior of Microcorruption...)
 * Embed it into something weirder and cooler!
 I don't even know.